 - Reference information (name and email of reference).

 - Budget information (project costs and FAIC funding request).

-Two references must be submitted electronically; it is strongly recommended that at least one reference is from a Professional Associate or Fellow members of AIC.
+Two references must be submitted electronically.
 Once an applicant submits their reference information, the references will receive an email with a link directly to the application portal where they will complete a brief form regarding their support for the application.
 Recommendations submitted will not be visible to the applicant.